 In 1840 a church was erected on the corner of Main Street and Park Avenue at the cost of $5000.
 Since its foundation, First Church outgrew 6 buildings and is currently in the 7th, begun just before the stock market crash of 1929.
 At the time it was built it was the largest sanctuary in the State of Wisconsin.
 When the economic crisis threatened to derail the completion of the building, 5 members mortgaged their homes to see the project through.
 It was a member of this church, Earl Merlatt, who wrote a hymn destined to be cherished throughout the world, "Are Ye Able Said the Master" and the Methodists of Kenosha answered, "Yes, we are able!"

-First Church is currently a 500 member church with one full time and 1 part-time pastor, Sunday School for all ages, First United Day Care which serves 100 children, a seniors program, children’s and youth programming, four vocal choirs, three bell choirs, a praise band, and a wind ensemble.
-First Church hosts a premier Fine Arts Program offering six concerts of world-caliber musicians free of charge to the community.
+First Church is currently a 500 member church with two full time and 1 part-time pastors, Sunday School for all ages, First United Day Care which serves 100 children, children’s and youth ministry, diverse music ministry with vocal choirs, handbell choirs, and praise band.

 First Church partners with Shalom Center and the Salvation Army to serve the needy in our community as well as projects for schools and missions throughout the world.
 First Church gives away over $75,000.00 per year to the mission.
 First Church started a new congregation in the 1960s in Kenosha that became Wesley United Methodist Church and continues expanding ministry with other United Methodists throughout the city and state, as well as nationally and worldwide.

 We have two Sunday morning services at 8:00 and 10:30 am.
 We have Sunday School for children through adults at 9:15.
 After each worship service, we gather in our Great Room for a time of fellowship with coffee and cookies.